jupyter-on-openshift/poc-hub-singapore-ntu/documents/updating-user-whitelist.md

 $ scripts/update-user_whitelist.sh coursename coursename-user_whitelist.txt
 ```

+The arguments are the name of the course and the file containing the list of users.
 If you don't supply the arguments, you will be prompted for the inputs.

 You will also be asked whether you want to trigger a new deployment of JupyterHub.
 This will cause JupyterHub to be restarted so that the updated config map is read.

-## Removing Normal Users

-To remove a user requires two steps.
+When JupyterHub is restarted, any new users listed in the config map, will be added to the JupyterHub database, and those users will now be able to create a Jupyter notebook instance, so long as they can also login.

+If you are using the config map to load the users, and need to remove a user, two steps are required.

 You first need to remove the user from the config map for the user whitelist.
 This is done using the same process as adding a user, except that you are removing the LDAP username from the file containing the user whitelist, before updating the config map with the modified file.

 A second step that must then be done, is to also delete the user from the admin panel in JupyterHub.
 If you do not do this, the user will still be recorded in the JupyterHub database.
 This is because JupyterHub doesn't synchronise the database with the list from the config map when entries are removed.

-Deleting the user from the admin panel will remove them from the JupyterHub database and they will not be able to use the JupyterHub instance.
-Note though that if the user is still listed in the list of admin users, they will be added back into the JupyerHub database the next time the JupyterHub instance is restarted.
+Performing the second step of deleting the user from the admin panel will remove them from the JupyterHub database and they will not be able to use the JupyterHub instance.
+Note though that if the user was also listed in the config map for admin users, they will be added back into the JupyterHub database the next time the JupyterHub instance is restarted.
 Ensure therefore that the user is also removed from the admin users if they appeared in both the user whitelist and list of admin users, and they should not retain any access.

+Because of the need to perform two steps when removing users, if you know you will need to keep making changes, it is better to load users and make changes through the admin panel and not use the config map.

-## User Whitelist Backups
+## User Database Backups

 If the user whitelist stored in the config map has not been kept in synchronisation with what is in the database, it is possible to retrieve an up to date copy from the JupyterHub instance.
 This is done by retrieving it from backups which are periodically made from the database.